 Decide the type of Forum that the teacher wants to create from among the following five types.
 Each Forum type behaves a little differently than the others; however, there are commonalities, such as the fact that students can upload files and share them.

-A single simple discussion: In this type of Forum, the teacher posts a question or a topic of conversation, and students are able only to reply and reply to each other.
+A single simple discussion: In this type of Forum, the teacher posts a question or a topic of conversation, and students are able only to reply to teacher’s question and reply to each others’ remarks.
 They cannot start a new topic of discussion.
 Single simple discussion is useful if the teacher wishes to keep a discussion focused.
 Even the teacher cannot start a new discussion.

 Each person posts one discussion: Here, each student posts exactly one new topic, and everyone can reply to it.
 They cannot initiate a second discussion.
 When the teacher wishes each student to discuss, say, their reflections or opinion or doubt on a particular topic, and everyone else responds to it, this Forum is useful.
 Each discussion can then have multiple replies.

-Question and Answer forum (Q and A forum): Instead of initiating a discussion, the teacher pose a question in the initial post of a discussion that she wishes to have answered, and the students respond with possible answers.In order to encourage independent thought,the Question and Answer forum require students to post their answers to view other students' postings.
+Question and Answer forum (Q and A forum): Instead of initiating a discussion, the teacher poses a question in the initial post of a discussion that she wishes to have answered, and the students respond with possible answers.In order to encourage independent thought,the Question and Answer forum require students to post their answers to view other students' postings.
 Also, others’ posts are visible only after the expiry of the maximum editing time allotted.

 Standard Forum for general use: An open forum where anyone can start a new topic at any time or respond to an existing one.The teacher can use this type of Forum to insist the students to share their viewpoints on the topic they just read.